What Does Methylation Do?

 (Update: As of March 16, 2017, he continues to experience ups and downs.
 He knows how important diet is, but he's 22 and on his own, so it's sometimes tough for him to stick with it.
 He has learned, though, how important methylation is, and he knows he feels much better when he keeps up with his meds and supplements and remembers his B12 injections every other day.)

 - 5-MethylTetraHydroFolate (5-MTHF) We started at 200 mcg every other day and slowly worked up to 400 mcg every day.
-3/17 Update: Now, three years later, we have gradually increased to 2 mg daily for me and 3 mg daily for him (our dietician explained that he can tolerate more than me due to genetic differences).
+[3/17 Update: Now, four years later, we have gradually increased to 20 mg daily for both of us.]
+Links at the end of this post include several options at different doses, as you work up.

-- Xymogen ActivNutrients multivitamin with no Iron or Copper (rec by our biochemist - we buy it at cost through her office but there are online sources - apparently, it is important to leave out Iron and Copper when you have infections).
-We order Xymogen products at cost through our dietician's office or online, using a code we got from our Lyme doctor.
+- Xymogen ActivNutrients multivitamin with no Iron or Copper (rec by our dietican - apparently, it is important to leave out Iron and Copper when you have infections).
+We order Xymogen products at cost through our dietician's office or online (link is to Xymogen site), using a code we got from our Lyme doctor.

 - Calcium D-glucarate for detox support

 - S-Acetyl Glutathione for detox support and energy (studies have shown people with ME/CFS to have low glutathione levels) - see also my post on glutathione for more information - we have seen big improvements in energy and immune function with glutathione injections.

 - N-Acetyl Cysteine (NAC) - Critical to detox and liver support in ME/CFS and a precursor to glutathione [3/17 Update: we are both off NAC currently because it can encourage yeast growth].